mcsc-impact-climate/Geo-TIDE-datasets/README.md

 # GeoJSON files to Support Trucking Industry Decarbonization Planning

 ## Summary
-This dataset provides GeoJSON files developed by the MIT Climate & Sustainability Consortium for geospatial visualization and analysis of opportunities to transition trucking fleets in the U.S. to low-carbon energy carriers.
+This dataset provides GeoJSON files developed by the MIT Climate & Sustainability Consortium (MCSC) for geospatial visualization and analysis of opportunities to transition trucking fleets in the U.S. to low-carbon energy carriers.
 The layers are synthesized from diverse federal sources, including BTS, FHWA, EPA, DOE, and EIA, and have been geometry-simplified, normalized, and thematically grouped to support transition planning.

-The Geospatial Trucking Industry Decarbonization Explorer (Geo-TIDE) is an interactive web interface that allows users to geospatially visualize and overlay the GeoJSON files contained in this dataset to support opportunity identification and transition planning.
+The MCSC's Geospatial Trucking Industry Decarbonization Explorer (Geo-TIDE) is an interactive web interface that allows users to geospatially visualize and overlay the GeoJSON files contained in this dataset to support opportunity identification and transition planning.

 ## Data